jina-ai/jina/docs/fundamentals/flow/instrumenting-flow.md

 #### Executor Pods

-The Executor additionally adds the Executor class name and the request endpoint for the `@requests` or `@monitor` decorated method level metrics.
+The Executor also adds the Executor class name and the request endpoint for the `@requests` or `@monitor` decorated method level metrics:

 | Metric name                     | Metric type                                                         | Description                                                                                                 |
 |----------------------------------|----------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------|